 4. Do something meaningful.
 Find something you enjoy.
 Get involved in an activity that feels important to you.
 It may be athletic, political, spiritual, or a social cause where you can volunteer.
 Look for something that gives you a sense of purpose.

 6. Read a good book.
 It’s an excellent way to relax.
 There’s even research that shows that reading books on psychology may boost your mood.
 Also, learning about narcissistic personality disorder and what you’ve been through helps many people in the recovery process, although that isn’t for everyone.
-Understanding the information, we do need to know what’s happened to us, however, set a time, then do something that makes you laugh, even if that’s just finding funny memes, calling a friend, dancing with your children.
+Understanding the information, we do need to know what’s happened to us, however, set a time, then do something that makes you laugh, even if that’s just finding funny memes, calling a friend, or dancing with your children.

 8. Get organised.
 Slowly and step by step, set a new goal.
 De-cluttering your home can give you a clearer mind, creating that routine to help you stay on course.
 This might take willpower.
 Prove to yourself that you have the willpower.